cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 }
 {% endhighlight %}

+![Step 2](getting-started-img-4.png)

+ * As you notice, components C and D should be deployed on two sperate isolates (*components2* and *components3*) as are implemented in two different languages.

  * start the two nodes as explained in the previous step (*node1* as *Top Composer* and *node2* as a simple node with different http and remote shell ports).
  * Test the web interface.
-You will find that the `component_D` which is implemented in Java is also used by the `hello_components` component, implemented in Python.
+You will find that the **D** component which is implemented in Java is also used by the **HC** component, implemented in Python.
- * However, under the hood, COHORTE has created a seperate *components isolate* for this new component ( D ).
-This is because it is of different nature, it needs other runtime infrastructure than the Python components.

-![Step 2](getting-started-img-4.png)

 ### Step 4

 crash-test!
-TODO
+Work in progress..

 [Home](../../../../) > [Documentation](../../) > [Tutorials](../)